-Traded or otherwise carried on business

-Changed its name

-Disposed of property that, immediately before ceasing to be in business or trade, it held for disposal or gain in the normal course of that business or trade, or

-Engaged in any other activity except one necessary or expedient for making a striking-off application, settling the Company's affairs or meeting a statutory requirement.
+- Traded or otherwise carried on business - Changed its name - Disposed of property that, immediately before ceasing to be in business or trade, it held for disposal or gain in the normal course of business or trade, or: - Engaged in any other activity except one necessary or expedient for making a striking-off application, settling the Company's affairs or meeting a statutory requirement.

 The striking off process involves submitting Form DS01 together with a £10 filing fee to Companies House signed by all or the majority of the directors.

 Within seven days of filing the directors must send a copy of the form to all interested parties.
-The Registrar will advertise the proposed striking-off in the London Gazette to allow interested parties, including HM Revenue & Customs, to object.